stephenfewer/grinder/Readme.md

 Note: Grinder nodes are intended to be installed on Windows systems, but as they are written primarily in Ruby it should be possible to get Linux/Mac support with some modifications.

-For a detailed step by step guide to install a Grinder Node please refer to the followin wiki page:
+For a detailed step by step guide to install a Grinder Node please refer to the following wiki page:

 https://github.com/stephenfewer/grinder/wiki/Installing-a-Grinder-Node

-For a quick start, the steps to installing a node are as follows:
+For a quick start, the steps for installing a node are as follows:

 * Install the latest stable version of Ruby (www.ruby-lang.org).